pranavphoenix/WaveMix/README.md

 - `stride`: int.
 Stride used in the initial convolutional layers to reduce the input resolution before being fed to Waveblocks.
 - `initial_conv`: str.
 Deciding between strided convolution or patchifying convolutions in the intial conv layer.
-Used for classification.
+Used for classification. 'pachify' or 'strided'.
 - `patch_size`: int.
 Size of each non-overlaping patch in case of patchifying convolution.
 Should be a multiple of 4.